 Floodstones are horizontal marks often found on the side of buildings or other long lasting structures.
-They usually record both the elevation and date of occurrence of extreme high waters.
+They usually record both the elevation and date of extreme high waters.
 This information can be of great value to improving understanding of coastal flood risk by supplementing scientists’ and coastal managers’ understanding of the magnitude and frequency of coastal floods.
 An example of a floodstone from a recent submissions can be seen below as a featured photo.

 Further information on how floodstones may contribute to improving coastal flood risk assessment can be found on the “About” pages.